 Specific procedures to address the issue.

-• Train the members of your team
+Individual and team responsibilities. - Train the members of your team

 Hold a training meeting that focuses on your corrective action plan with your team.
 This step might be either extremely involved or straightforward, depending on how big your plan is.